All 22 Kos Sightseeing

 All sightseeing in Kos

-The Monastery of Agios Ioannis, 7 km south of Kefalos, offers gorgeous view to the sea.
-Next to the monastery, there is a huge plane tree.
+The Monastery of Agios Ioannis, 7 km south of Kefalos, offers a gorgeous view of the sea.
+Right next to the monastery, there is a huge plane tree.

 Ancient Agora includes the remains of the ancient town of Kos.
-It is located close to the harbour.
-The ancient town had ample streets, sanctuaries, a stadium, gymnasium and other settlements.
+It is located close to the harbor.
+The ancient town had ample streets, sanctuaries, a stadium, gymnasium, and other settlements.

 The Hellenistic Gymnasium is part of a complex of the Hellenistic and Roman periods that also includes the Acropoli, the Hippodrome, the Nymphaeum a very elaborated structure dating from the 3rd century BC, as well as the ruins of the temples of Aphrodite and Hercules

-The ruins of Dionysos Temple are located south of the Kos harbour, passing the ancient agora, on Vasileos Pavlou Street.
+The ruins of Dionysos Temple are located south of the Kos harbor, passing the ancient Agora, on Vasileos Pavlou Street.
 It is close to the Roman House

 This is a traditional house in Antimachia village that represents the architecture of the area, the internal and external decoration.

 The Archaeological Museum of Kos stands in the heart of Kos Town.
 It includes findings from the Ancient Agora, the Asklepieion and other sites on the island.